 Throughout my volleyball career, from those early high school games to college championships, I’ve come to appreciate setters as the unsung heroes of the court.
-Their quick thinking and precise touch can make or break a play.
+They’re the quarterback of volleyball.
+Their quick thinking, precise touch, and split-second decision-making can literally make or break a play.n make or break a play.

 Whether you’re new to volleyball or looking to deepen your understanding of the game, this guide will unravel the mysteries of setting and show you why it’s the heartbeat of any successful volleyball team.